Japanese Megabanks, Get out of coal!

 WHAT’S IN THE PIPELINE?

-- Mizuho’s and SMBC’s policies would only explicitly rule them out of approximately 20% of the projects they are reportedly in line to support financially.
+- SMBC’s policies would only explicitly rule them out of approximately 12.68% of the projects they are reportedly in line to support financially.
+Mizuho would still be able to finance Vung Ang 2, a new polluting coal power project in Vietnam.

-- These projects are to be built in four countries – Vietnam, Mongolia, Botswana and Bangladesh.
-71% of the projects by capacity would be in Vietnam.
+- These projects are to be built in three countries – Vietnam, Mongolia and Bangladesh.
+76% of the projects by capacity would be in Vietnam.

 Number of Projects Bank is Reportedly Involved With vs. Policy Applied; Capacity